jaranmio/cf_ai_app/README.md

 - Start a conversation as usual; the frontend keeps the last few turns so `/api/chat` stays lean.
 - Open the **Schedule** drawer to create a reminder.
 You can type natural language (“remind me tomorrow at 9am”), pick an ISO datetime, or specify a delay in seconds.
+- When you enter natural language, click **Parse** to lock in the time, review the converted datetime, and then click **Create Task** to save it.
 - The client normalizes natural phrases locally, then calls `/api/parse-time` if needed.
 Ambiguous phrases surface a gentle prompt so you can clarify before anything is saved.
 - Confirming a task posts it to `/api/tasks`, where the Durable Object stores it, schedules the next run, and logs the event for the activity feed.
 - When an alarm fires, the Durable Object records a `fired` event and reschedules recurring entries using a simple `*/N * * * *` cadence.

+The task bar along the right keeps everything in view: latest reminders, status updates (including parsing errors), and quick actions for re-running or inspecting entries—no need to leave the current conversation.

 Power users can hit auxiliary endpoints directly: